-Parade: Parade is a new SDHI fungicide from Nichino that will be registered by end of year for grape powdery mildew control and is expected to receive NY registration within a couple years' time, potentially by the 2022 season if all goes well with the registration process.
-In 2021, Parade provided good foliar black rot control and varying powdery mildew control.
-Parade provided good/very good powdery mildew severity control, but moderate incidence control.
-However, 2021 was a record-breaking season for powdery mildew in our trials, and this performance is on par with the commercial standards in the trial.
-We will be testing it again in 2022.
+Parade: Parade is a new SDHI fungicide from Nichino that will be registered by end of year for grape powdery mildew control and is expected to receive NY registration within a couple years' time.
+In 2021 Parade provided good foliar black rot control and variable powdery mildew control.
+In 2022 Parade provided good foliar powdery mildew severity control, however it struggled to control cluster infections.
+As a caveat, both the 2021 and 2022 powdery mildew trials were record breakers, so I'm holding off issuing judgement on this product until we see a few years efficacy data.
+Stay tuned for the 2023 results.